 Where in the World

 Madama Butterfly takes place entirely in a traditional house overlooking the bay of Nagasaki.
-At the beginning of the 20th century, Nagasaki (marked in blue) was an industrial city with a huge docklands, a major access point for the West.
+At the beginning of the 20th century, Nagasaki (marked in blue) was an industrial city with huge docklands, a major access point for the West.
 Today it is sadly best known as the site of a nuclear bombing at the end of the Second World War.

 History

 Puccini got the idea for Madama Butterfly in 1900.
 He was in London, preparing for the British premiere of his opera Tosca, and saw a one-act play called Madame Butterfly written by the well-known American playwright David Belasco.
 (The Belasco Theater on 44th Street in New York City has been around for more than 100 years.)
-That play was in turn based on a magazine article by Philadelphia lawyer John Luther Long, who claimed that his sister related the story to him based on personal experience.
+That play was, in turn, based on a magazine article by Philadelphia lawyer John Luther Long, who claimed that his sister related the story to him based on personal experience.

 John Luther Long's Book